leedrake5/Russia-Ukraine/README.md

 Points (red = Russia, blue = Ukraine) represent cumulative losses for each day, bar's represent daily losses.
 The line repreents a general additive model smooth on cumulative losses to date; the shaded grey band represents the 95% confidence interval based on extant variation (e.g. point scatter).
 A wider grey band means more uncertainty, a narrower grey band means less uncertainty.

+Please keep in mind that this is empirical, not inteptetive, analysis.
+A concern raised about the available data is that it undercounts Ukrainian losses.
+This is possible not because of bias (pro-Russian sources are monitered as well) but because areas under Russian control are less likely to have photo documentation.
+Fog of war is very real.
+There is no attempt here to use a modifier to adjust numbers - analysis is strictly empirical.
+Any bias in the origional data will be reflected in the following analyses.

 ## Total Equipment Losses
 ![alt text](https://raw.githubusercontent.com/leedrake5/Russia-Ukraine/master/Plots/current_total.jpg?)
 Ukranian and Russian equipment losses started off equivalent, but Russians quickly began to lose more equipment by the third day of the war.